Edward Abeles

 Edward Abeles (November 4, 1869 – July 10, 1919) was an American actor.
 He appeared in eight films between 1914 and 1918.
-Before working for Famous Players-Lasky, of which he was one of the founding members, he had a lengthy stage career.
+Before working for Famous Players–Lasky, of which he was one of the founding members, he had a lengthy stage career.

-Abeles was a lawyer and worked as a reporter before he became an actor.
+Abeles Abeles was born in St. Louis, Missouri.
+He was a lawyer and worked as a reporter before he became an actor.
 After debuting in the play Alabama as a "tiny southern boy", his early experiences in acting included appearing in several musical productions as "Anna Held's juvenile man".
+He played roles in about two dozen Broadway shows, including Spike Hudgins in the Jerome Kern musical Oh, Lady!
+Lady!!
+(1918).

 He starred in the 1906 Broadway hit Brewster's Millions.
 He later starred in the first film version of the play, directed by Cecil B. DeMille.

-Abeles was born in St. Louis, Missouri.
-On July 10, 1919, he died of pneumonia at Dr. MacWilliam's Private Sanatarium in New York City, New York, aged 49.
+On July 10, 1919, Abeles died of pneumonia at Dr. MacWilliam's Private Sanatarium in New York City, New York, aged 49.